pyh1998/MiloMusic/ReportQH.md

 - *User avatar does not show in the activity_main.*

 2. *Bug 2:*
-- *the login detail of a user would lost when quit from the app.
+- *if an user sign up in the register page, the login detail of a user would lost when quit from the app.
 3. ...

 *List all the known errors and bugs here.
 If we find bugs/errors that your team do not know of, it shows that your testing is not through.*